polamnus/minimal-mistakes/_pages/05_philosphy.md

 There is no corporation to commoditize your personal data, boosting corporate profits by selling your private information to the highest bidder.
 There are no advertisements, no shadow-bans, no algorithms, no commercials, and no content moderation of any kind.

 The $35 radio you hold in your hand may not seem like much.
 After all, it is a lot of work to achieve something as mundane as text messaging.
 However, that $35 is an investment in buying a slice of independence.
-A tiny victory in principal, in a world *hell bent* on creating a subservient race of paid subscribers and consumers for any conceivable needs.
+A tiny victory in principal, in a world *hell bent* on creating a subservient race of paid subscribers and consumers for basic human needs.

 There aren't too many things left in this world like this, but here is one way you can take something back from those who would use technology as a yoke to control you.